iliutastoica/lego-brick-example/README.md

 - `title`: String - Sets the brick's title
 - `id`: String - Unique identifier for the brick
 - `text`: String - Content text for the brick
+- `studCount`: Number - Sets the number of studs on the brick
+- `studShape`: String - Sets the shape of the studs (e.g., 'round', 'square', 'hexagon')
+- `studDimensions`: Object - Sets the width and height of the studs (e.g., { width: 20, height: 15 })
+- `pattern`: String - Sets the brick's pattern (e.g., 'standard', 'smooth', 'grid')

 ## Development
 ```bash